aio-libs/aioodbc/CONTRIBUTING.rst

 Preconditions for running aioodbc test suite
 ---------------------------------------------

-We expect you to use a python virtual environment to run our tests.
+We expect you to use a python virtual environment and docker_ to run our tests.

 There are several ways to make a virtual environment.